culot/gentoo-ovh/README.md

 OVH-specific Gentoo documentation and sources

-This repo helps me keeping track of the configuration settings needed to run Gentoo on a VPS 2016 SSD 1 at OVH.
+This repo helps me keeping track of the configuration settings needed to run Gentoo on a VPS 2016 SSD 1 at OVH (also tested on 2018 model).

 ## Links